teragrid/dgrid/docs/specification/new-spec/blockchain.md

 ## Signature

-Tendermint allows for multiple signature schemes to be used by prepending a single type-byte to the signature bytes.
+teragrid allows for multiple signature schemes to be used by prepending a single type-byte to the signature bytes.
 Different signatures may also come with fixed or variable lengths.
-Currently, Tendermint supports Ed25519 and Secp256k1.
+Currently, teragrid supports Ed25519 and Secp256k1.

 ### ED25519